 Churches can draw on an ever-increasing set of resources which help to build confidence in sharing with others the ways in which God has changed, transformed, protected and been with us.
 And there are lots of opportunities for churches to join together in sharing the good news in their communities.

-Nationally the Churches Group for Evangelisation meets regularly to discuss issues around evangelism on a regular basis, and helped organise the Learning to be Missionary Disciples Conference in November 2020 and 2021.
+Nationally the Churches Group for Evangelisation meets regularly to discuss issues around evangelism and mission and helped organise the Learning to be Missionary Disciples Conference in November 2020 and 2021 and the upcoming conference in 2023.

 What is evangelism?